 Conferences also highlight successful solutions to problems that other engineers have experienced (sometimes at great cost), and if you are lucky they will also cover what not to do.
 Attending conferences helps me stay focused on the more industry-level issues that sometimes you lose focus on over the year while dealing with your specific issues.

 Most engineering students feel that book smarts and proving that they’re right is the most important skill.
 However, I will argue that the most important skill is being able to communicate on an appropriate level.
 You don’t want your audience to feel like you are talking down to them.

-Talking to a guy who just started on the on the construction crew isn’t the same as a foreman which probably isn’t the same as a fellow engineer or a supervisor.
-The biggest point is to know your audience and and not to judge a book by its cover.
+Talking to a guy who just started the construction crew isn’t the same as a foreman which probably isn’t the same as a fellow engineer or a supervisor.
+The biggest point is to know your audience and not to judge a book by its cover.

 I’ve worked with linemen who have everything from a high school diploma to a master’s degree.
 Despite their level of education, they have all taught me things in my career.
 Similarly, engineering school doesn’t teach you everything you need to know–it teaches you how to solve the problems that come your way.

 Being able to solve problems doesn’t mean you have to have the solution to every problem.
 It means that you have the tools necessary to come up with a solution.
 Finding people with seniority in your field is critical to your success after graduation.
 I recommend networking with other engineers and other people that you will work with (in my case, lineworkers) who have many years of experience.
 You will likely learn more from them than you ever thought was possible.

 As you can see, being a successful engineer isn’t just about being technically skilled.
 Having the right attitude and knowing how to connect with people is just as important to your success!

 Want to learn more about McCord Engineering?
 Click here to meet our team!